zkemail/docusaurus/docs/generic-relayer/manual-setup.md

 - Monitored the execution and verified the results.

 For more detailed information on the architecture and technical aspects, refer to the [Architecture Guide](../architecture/README.md).

-## Next Steps

-<DocCardList
-  items={[
-    {
-      type: 'link',
-      href: './creating-command-templates',
-      label: 'Creating Command Templates',
-      description: 'Explore the process of creating command templates for your specific use case.', }
-  ]}
-/>